 To obscure and spread the data out, AES creates a substitution-permutation network.
-Wikipedia has a simple example of an SP network in this image .
+Wikipedia has a wonderful example of an SP network available.
 This network sends the data through a set of S boxes (using the unique key) to substitute the bits with another block of bits.
 Then, a P box will permutate, or rearrange, the bits.
 This is done over and over, with the key being derived from the last round.
 For AES, the key size specifies the number of transformation rounds: 10, 12, and 14 rounds for 128-bit, 192-bit, and 256-bit keys, respectively.

 KeyExpansion: Using Rijndael's key schedule, the keys are dynamically generated.

 AddRoundKey: Each byte of the data is combined with this key using bitwise xor.